The post that seeks the views of the personal finance community to choose my investment strategy.

 The country spread also tempers my fears for Options 1 and 2.
 It would (roughly) bring the UK weighing to about 10% and the US weighing to about 40%.
 However, is this an unnecessary complication?
-Is my desire to have a slight weighting in the UK pointless, as you should either be on the “home-bias” side of the fence or the “global representation” side of the fence, and straddling the two does you no favours?
+Is my desire to have a slight weighting in the UK pointless?
+I.e. you should either be on the “home-bias” side of the fence or the “global representation” side of the fence?
+Straddling the two does you no favours?

 Again, as with Option 2, grateful for global index fund suggestions.
 I’m thinking if I went for this option I should diversify away from Vanguard?

-There is another option, which is, until I decide what I want to do with the loft space, shove everything into that much maligned product, the cash ISA.
+There is another option until I decide what I want to do with the loft space.
+Shove everything into that much maligned product, the cash ISA.
 I imagine such a suggestion is almost painful to a FI follower to hear.

-My reasoning is that it would keep my money safe until I make a decision, and given how I keep changing my mind on the issue, this has some appeal.
+My reasoning is that it would keep my money safe until I make a decision.
+Given how I keep changing my mind on the issue, this has some appeal.
 And if I decide not to go ahead with the loft (say in a year or so) I can transfer the money to a stocks and shares ISA.
 I will have lost the potential investment gains in that time but at least I won’t have lost the ISA allowance for that tax year.